PSYCHOTHERAPY for men

 -

-Emotional disconnection or numbness
+Emotional disconnection, shame or numbness

 -